TheGoddessInari/wslwrap/README.md

 # wslwrap

-A way to symlink WSL programs onto the PATH for Windows.
+A way to symlink [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) programs onto the PATH for Windows.

 ## Status